-You should be setting goals that revolve around your development in the workplace, allowing you to progress in your professional life as well as your team, if you're a manager.
+You should be setting goals that revolve around your development in the workplace, allowing you to progress professionally as well as supporting your team’s development, if you're a manager.

-Great goal setting means you can take steps towards improving any aspect of work life that’s relevant and specific to you, building on professional knowledge, skills and effective working practices.
+Great goal setting means you can take steps towards improving any aspect of work that’s relevant and specific to you, building on professional knowledge, skills and effective working practices.

 Whilst your goals should be tailored to your personal aims and needs, we’ve put together 7 examples to give you an idea of some great, SMART development goals which will help push you towards success and the professional accomplishments you’re striving for.

 1. Complete leadership training course before the end of the quarter

 Part of professional development is continuing to learn new skills and practices, at any stage in your career.
 Sometimes enrolling in courses or training plans is an invaluable way to gain the skills or knowledge you need to develop in your role and improve in specific practices.